 It is part of a much larger sand deposit, estimated at 3.2 million cubic metres, in the south arm of Hunter River, near Tourle Street Bridge.

-"The material is likely accessible by conventional and relatively low-cost plant and equipment, such as a medium sized backhoe dredge, with navigable depths suitable for transport by split hopper barge," the report reads.
+"The material is likely accessible by conventional and relatively low-cost plant and equipment, such as a medium sized backhoe dredge, with navigable depths suitable for transport by split hopper barge," the confidential report reads.